 Kew Gardens (RBG)

-- is a world-renowned visitor attraction with over 300 acres of landscaped gardens, and plenty of family activities including the new Rhizotron and Xstrata Treetop Walkway where you can climb high into the treetops.
-Treehouse Towers is Kew's brand new tree-themed outdoor play area for 3 to 11s.
+is a world renowned visitor attraction with over 300 acres of landscaped gardens, and plenty of family activities including the Rhizotron and Xstrata Treetop Walkway where you can climb high into the treetops.
+Treehouse Towers is Kew's tree-themed outdoor play area for 3 to 11s.

 Richmond Park (8 miles)

 One of England's Royal Parks, iconically landscaped, boasting several playgrounds and over 700 wild deer within the grounds.

 With an adventure playground, family maze, and the always popular and well stocked animal centre, this is a lovely afternoon waiting to happen!
 Highlights for small kids include The Butterfly House, prairie dogs and riverside woodland with seasonal fleets of colourful dragonflies!

 Danson Splash Park (11 miles)